reyecesa1/The-Little-Hiker/README.md

 ## 🚀 See It Live

-The project is hosted on GitHub Pages:https://reyecesa1.github.io/The-Little-Hiker/
+The project is hosted on GitHub Pages: [View Live Demo](https://reyecesa1.github.io/The-Little-Hiker/)